QUB-ASL/bzzz/SAFETY.md

 - **Electrical** (low risk, as we typically work with low-voltage equipment)
 - **Fire or explosions** e.g., from mishandling LiPo batteries

-Our goal is to *identify* any possible risks and *minimise* the likelihood of such hazards.
+Our goal is to *identify* any possible hazards and *minimise* the likelihood of such hazards.

 This document attempts to identify any possible risks and propose safety measures; it *complements* the [health and safety regulations and guidance](https://www.qub.ac.uk/directorates/EstatesDirectorate/UniversitySafetyService/HealthandSafetyPoliciesandGuidance/) of the university.